-Essence Festival of Culture 2023 Kicks off in New Orleans - The San Diego Voice & Viewpoint
+Essence Festival of Culture 2023 kicks off in New Orleans - The San Diego Voice & Viewpoint

 The 2022 festival had a $327 million impact on the City of New Orleans’ economy, according to a study commissioned by Essence and generated by Dillard University.
 Before Essence, the city struggled in the summer because of the sometimes tumultuous and always hot, hot weather.
 Now, the festival is a major rainmaker for the city’s summer tourism season.

+Speaking ahead of a discussion organized by the Global Black Economic Forum, Vice President Kamala Harris told the crowd she was extremely disappointed by a U.S. Supreme Court decision Thursday essentially ending affirmative action in college admissions.
+She urged people to read a dissenting opinion from Justice Ketanji Brown Jackson and vowed the Biden-Harris adminstration will do everything it can to promote diversity.

+“The court is not fully understanding the importance of equal opportunity for the people of our country,” Harris said.
+“And it is in so many ways a denial of opportunity, and it’s a complete misnomer to suggest this is about color-blind when in fact it is about being blind to history, being blind about data and being blind to empirical evidence about disparities and being blind to the strength that diversity brings to classrooms, to boardrooms.”

-Vice President Kamala Harris will participate Thursday in a discussion at the festival concerning small businesses and on Friday, she will speak on issues ranging from protecting reproductive freedom to addressing the maternal health crisis.
-Also Friday, U.S. Treasury Secretary Janet Yellen, as part of the Biden-Harris administration’s Investing in America tour, will discuss Biden’s legislative accomplishments.
+Harris is scheduled to speak again Friday on issues ranging from protecting reproductive freedom to addressing the maternal health crisis.
+Also, as part of the administration’s Investing in America tour, Treasury Secretary Janet Yellen will discuss Biden’s legislative accomplishments.

 Last year’s festival saw 1.9 million live and virtual attendees of activities including Essence Food & Wine Festival, Essence Marketplace, Essence Film Festival, Essence Wellness House, Global Black Economic Forum, Essence Family Day and more.